 May we be present to others and open to the leading of the Holy Spirit, so that we will have a merciful heart, reflecting the heart of God for the world.

 This June (20-28) I am traveling to Antigua, Guatemala, with two eldest children, Lydia and Clayton.
 This is our third trip together.
-When we are there, all of our service projects, from start to finish, are Lydia playing with a girl in Guatemaladone with children in mind.
+When we are there, all of our service projects, from start to finish, are done with children in mind.
 The stoves we install protect children from smoke inhalation and burns.
 The concrete floors we install protect children from intestinal parasites that infect them through their feet.
 We also provide children’s clothes and shoes, child sponsorship, and a Vacation Bible School.
 To do this for just one child is more than worth the cost of going to them!
 For me, though, these trips are an opportunity for Autumn and I to provide for our children the opportunity to see how children in the two-thirds world live and let them love and serve these children, who, when it comes right down to it, are just like them, beautiful and worthy of every opportunity to grow up happy, healthy, and whole.

 Jesus said, “Allow the children to come to me.
 Don’t forbid them, because God’s kingdom belongs to people like these children.”
 (Mark 10:14, CEB)